Batch Processing

 Document Selection Tips

-- Select documents of similar types for best results
+- Attach documents of similar types together for more predictable results

 - Large batches may take several minutes